U.S. Treasury amends proposal to track nearly all bank accounts

 "If there are opaque sources of revenue, let's focus on addressing that challenge head-on rather than over-collecting information from everyone in the hope that it shines a light on a small number of tax cheats," ABA vice president for tax policy, John Kinsella, wrote in a recent blog post.

-The Biden administration has countered that tax cheating adds up to big bucks going uncollected and it needs a broader base of information to identify taxpayers whose income isn't reported in other ways, such as W2s, and has pledged not to increase audits on families making less than $400,000.
+The Biden administration has countered that tax cheating adds up to big bucks going uncollected and it needs a broader base of information to identify taxpayers whose income isn't reported in other ways, such as W2s.
+It has pledged not to increase audits on families making less than $400,000.

 Here are the other details of the hotly debated legislation.